 The blue set of axes in the drawing window represents the origin of the program coordinates.
 You may move these axes around by clicking and dragging the blue lines, or by entering coordinates manually in the parameter window.
-For more information on program coordinates, see Program coordinates panel.

 FlashCut CNC